 First, whisk together the egg yolks and sugar.
 Using a microplaner, zest and juice the lemons, and whisk in both of those, too.

 After whisking in the lemon zest and juice, all you have to do is cook the mixture over low heat until it thickens to a creamy consistency.
 Then, stir in the butter.
 You'll know it's ready when it coats the back of a spoon.

-Once cooled, you’ll be left with a deliciously smooth, sweet and creamy lemon spread.
-Also known as, lemon curd.
+Once cooled, you'll be left with a deliciously smooth, sweet and creamy lemon spread.
+Also known as lemon curd.

 Now that you see just how simple it is to make, you're going to want to use it for so many things!
 Any with everyone cooped up inside their homes for the next while, now's the perfect time to experiment!